metabase/metabase/docs/developers-guide/build.md

 # Building Metabase

-This doc will show you how you can build and run Metabase on your own computer so you can play around with it as you please or test features that are in development.
+This doc will show you how you can build and run Metabase on your own computer so you can play around with it or test features in development.
 You can also run development branches of Metabase [using a pre-built Docker image](dev-branch-docker.md).

 ## Install the prerequisites